jczerwinski/independent-study/assignment-1.md

 # Assignment 1 -- User Interface (UI) Design

-Assignment 1 will comprise a UI Design for a prototype academic writing system.
+Assignment 1 will comprise a UI Design for an academic writing system.

 The UI Design will take the form of a User Manual for the system.
 It should embody the answer to the question: *"If this system existed today, what would its ideal documentation look like?"*